-What if your employer could access a record of any of your actions during business hours?
-I put it really badly: at least in this case, which could be very useful for a (future) surgeon.
+What if your employer could access a record of any of your actions during office hours?
+I put it very badly, actually: at least in this case, which could be very useful for a (future) surgeon.

 The researchers of the Western Sydney University in Australia have developed new smart gloves for surgical training.
-A pair of these gloves can provide a lot of feedback on the skills and dexterity of the aspiring surgeon student during his or her internship.
+A pair of these gloves can provide a lot of feedback on the skills and dexterity of the aspiring student surgeon during his or her training operations.

 The prototype of the gloves, already in its third generation, has entered the testing phase at Liverpool Hospital in the United Kingdom.